 Banking credits: In order to earn a doctoral degree from the University of Colorado, the Graduate School requires you to have 30 credit hours of coursework on your UCB transcript (plus 30 dissertation hours).
-At least 18 of those credits must be from doctoral-level courses taken at UCB.
-The balance can be a mix of graduate coursework taken here at UCB or transferred from a graduate program at another institution (maximum 21 credit hours).
+While the Graduate School allows a maximum of 21 transfer credit hours, Department of Anthropology policy requires at least 18 of your 30 credits be from doctoral-level courses taken at UCB.
+The balance of the 30-credit total can be a mix of graduate coursework taken here at UCB or transferred from a graduate program at another institution.